yufujimoto/SurveyDataCollector/README.md

  Most of these libraries can be installed by using "pip" or "easy_install" commands for python.
 But some libraries are not provided officially.
 These libraries should be installed from GitHub.

+# Reccomendations
+The SDC dynamically linked to other softwares so that users can edit precisely with specific softwares.
+Representative softwares are listed below.
+SDC would work even though you wouldn't install these softwares.

+    + dcraw         : The open source software handling RAW images on this system.
+    + gimp          : The open source photo retouch software under GPL Ver.3 providing advanced image editing.

 # General Functions
 ## Image Processing Tools